electricui/electricui-embedded/README.md

 ### Other Microcontrollers

 1. Just clone the repo and use the electricui files.
-Import into your project as normal and ensure the minimum setup functions are called.
+Import into your project as normal `#include "electricui.h"` and ensure the minimum setup functions are called.

-2. The library assumes that you will provide a pointer to the serial tx function which accepts a char, this could be putc() or similar single byte uart_tx_write(uint8) function.
+2. The library assumes that you will provide a pointer to the serial tx function which accepts a byte, this could be putc() or similar single byte uart_tx_write(uint8) function.

 3. For for more detail, follow the docs or example Arduino code which shows the minimum setup and usage examples.

-___

 # Running tests

-Testing uses the [Ceedling](http://www.throwtheswitch.org/ceedling/) (Ruby|rake) based testing framework.
+Testing uses the [Ceedling](http://www.throwtheswitch.org/ceedling/) (Ruby/rake) based testing framework.

 I don't provide Ceedling's vendor files inside this repo, so first runs need to 're-initalise' the test structure.